Red cell transfusion

 * Some centres advocate the use of a threshold of over 70x109/L due to the potentially significant consequences of a bleed into the dural space

-Quick tip; If a patient who usually needs irradiated/CMV negative blood products needs blood in an emergency, don't delay transfusion to get them the blood with these characteristics - give them non-irradiated/non-CMV-negative as delayed transfusion is more likely to kill them than receiving a non-irradiated blood product for example
+Quick tip; If a patient who usually needs irradiated/CMV negative blood products needs blood in an emergency, don't delay transfusion to get them the blood with these characteristics.
+Give them non-irradiated/non-CMV-negative as delaying transfusion is more likely to kill them than receiving a non-irradiated blood product for example

 Irradiated products are used when there is a risk that due to weak recipient T cell immunity, a normal transfusion, which contains some donor T cells, could lead to engraftment of those donor T cells into the recipients marrow causing transfusion-associated graft versus host disease (TaGvHD).
 This is very rare but almost uniformly fatal.

 Blood products which need irradiating are; red blood cell products, platelet products and granulocytes.